![]() |

 Pay attention to whether your body wants to proceed with me.

-People often naturally assume that Body-Oriented Therapy involves touching the client.
+People often naturally assume that body oriented therapy involves touching the client.